-"Independent living services" means a program of services and activities provided to (i) children in foster care who are 14 years of age or older and who have been committed or entrusted to a local board of social services, child welfare agency, or private child placing agency or placed through an agreement between the local board and the parent, parents, or guardian where legal custody remains with the parent, parents, or guardian, or (ii) to a person who was in foster care on his 18th birthday and has not yet reached the age of 21 years.
-Such services shall include counseling, education, housing, employment, and money management skills development, access to essential documents and other appropriate support and services to help the child or person prepare for self-sufficiency.
+"Independent living services" means services and activities provided to a child in foster care 16 years of age or older who was committed or entrusted to a local board of social services, child welfare agency, or private child-placing agency.
+"Independent living services" may also mean services and activities provided to a person who was in foster care on his 18th birthday and has not yet reached the age of 21 years.
+Such services shall include counseling, education, housing, employment, and money management skills development, access to essential documents, and other appropriate services to help children or persons prepare for self-sufficiency.